la2050/archive/_projects/2015/los-angeles-human-library.md

   bringing together people from different backgrounds and geographic regions across LA.
 We’d also look to other public spaces, like Grand Park, where we could host pop-up libraries.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The cost will ultimately depend on how many libraries we have, and the funds to cover each of them will be divided out and given to each of the event organizers.
-Below we’ve created a budget for the cost of organizing city-wide outreach, an estimated budget per Library (including training sessions for volunteers), and a budget for the culminating storytelling event.
-Any additional funds would go to funding more pop-up Libraries throughout the city.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  Outreach:
-   Paid advertising placement in newspapers and online – $4000 Graphic design - $2500
-   Printing/signage - $2000
-   Website (building & maintaining) – $1500
-   Human Library Coordinator - $15,000
-   TOTAL: $25,000

-   Human Libraries:
-   Rentals (tables, pipe & drape, lighting, etc...) - $5000
-   Documentation (photo/video) – $2000
-   Training Sessions - $1000
-   Food/drinks – $1000
-   Event Staff – $500
-   Printing/signage – $500
-   TOTAL per Library: $10,000
-   TOTAL for 6 libraries: $60,000

-   Storytelling event at SIJCC:
-   Rentals (stage, tables, etc…) - $4000
-   Lighting – $3000
-   Printing/signage – $1000
-   Documentation (photo/video) – $3000
-   Food/drinks - $3000
-   Event Staff - $1000
-   TOTAL: $15,000
 How do you plan to scale the success of your proposal?: >- There are many opportunities to scale the success of the Human Library Project, including an annual event hosted at the SIJCC or another location,